Are you wondering about what would be the best time to visit Alsace, France? Then I’ve got you covered!

 * This is not a comprehensive list of all holidays and festivities in Alsace.
 Check the local tourism website for more accurate info.

-Summer is the main tourist season, so while the weather is good, the prices are high and the crowds are thick.
+Summer is the main tourist season, so while the weather is good, the prices are high, and the crowds are thick.
+Not my favorite vibe, to be honest.
 Check out shoulder season for the best of both worlds.

-I would not suggest going from January until March, as the weather can be a bit dreary.
+I would not suggest going from January to March, as the weather can be a bit dreary.
 However, this is a great time for budget travelers.

 About the Author